syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% endtabs %}

-You can add images to the presentation by adding them in the picture collection of a slide.
+You can add images to the Presentation by adding them in the picture collection of a slide.
 The following code example demonstrates how to add an image in a presentation.

 {% tabs %}